wezm/wezm.net/v2/content/posts/2026/loongarch-mini-pc-m700s/index.md

 So, `spotify-player` and `systeroid` are difficult to fix.
 The ideal fix would be a new release of the 3.x series of the protobuf crates.
 They would bump their `rustix` dependency by way of updating `which`.
 However, since that lineage is unmaintained it's unlikely.
 Given I use neither tool personally I gave up on them, and moved on to `tiny`.

 `tiny` is a command line IRC client that I do use.
 It turned out to be easier to fix: use a newer version of the `nix` crate.
 I have made that change and [opened a PR upstream][tiny-pr], which has been merged.

+Finally, there was a new release of `halloy`, a GUI IRC client.
+The new version uses an updated version of `ring`, which fixed the build issues.
+I've [opened a PR][halloy-pr] to bump the package to that version.
 Over time I plan to look into some of the other broken projects as well.

 ### Conclusion